relayos/getrelayos.com/cline_docs/products/b2c/persist/gtm.md

 ## Competitive Differentiation

 ### Key Differentiators
-1. **True Data Ownership:** Unlike competitors who maintain access to your data, RelayOS Persist™ provides a zero-knowledge architecture where only you control access to your information.
+1. **True Data Ownership with Balanced Privacy:** Unlike competitors who maintain access to your data or sacrifice functionality for privacy, RelayOS Persist™ provides a zero-knowledge architecture with configurable privacy settings that let you choose the right balance for your needs.
-2. **Intuitive Privacy Management:** While other services make privacy settings complex and hidden, we make privacy management visual, intuitive, and accessible to users of all technical levels.
+2. **Intuitive Privacy Management:** While other services make privacy settings complex and hidden, we make privacy management visual, intuitive, and accessible to users of all technical levels, with clear explanations of privacy implications.
 3. **Digital Continuity:** Beyond simple file storage, we provide persistent access to your entire digital life, including communication history and content from other services.
+4. **Configurable AI Integration:** Unlike competitors that either avoid AI features entirely or implement them with minimal privacy considerations, we offer a configurable AI layer that gives you control over what data is processed and how, with options ranging from maximum privacy to enhanced functionality.

 ### Competitive Messaging Matrix
 | Competitor | Their Claim | Our Counter | Our Advantage |